 AIMR was established to pursue (1) creating new materials with innovative functions that surpass existing ones, (2) constructing devices based upon new fundamental paradigms, and (3) promoting applied research projects on materials and establishing systems that will contribute to society by building a foundation for safe and enriched livelihoods.
 These are conducted by our world-leading organization for interdisciplinary research through an innovative method of atomic and molecular control departing from traditional approaches.
-After the FY2011 Interim Evaluation, AIMR stipulated its identity as "discovering common elements and universal principles among different material fields and creating new materials science which can predict new functions" (extract from the modified Research Center Project accepted in late FY2011), and proposed a new research strategy, "mathematics-materials science collaboration" injecting mathematical viewpoints into materials science to create new materials science.
-Prof. Kotani, a mathematician, was appointed as Center Director in FY2012 to meet this challenge.
+After the FY2011 Interim Evaluation, AIMR stipulated its identity as "discovering common elements and universal principles among different material fields and creating new materials science which can predict new functions and structures producing such functions" (extract from the modified Research Center Project accepted in late FY2011), and proposed a new research strategy, "mathematics-materials science collaboration" mathematical viewpoints into materials science to create new materials science.
+Prof. Motoko Kotani, a mathematician, was appointed as Center Director in FY2012 to meet this challenge.
 Under new leadership, AIMR quickly organized a system for mathematics-materials science collaboration, setting up the Mathematics Unit, the Interface Unit and three Target Projects.
 AIMR published high-quality emerging results in Science and Physical Review Letters within the limited period of two years by injecting mathematical viewpoints.
-This significantly elevated the standing of the Center, receiving favorable evaluations, such as "remarkable progress beyond expectation." mathematics-materials science collaboration at an institutional level is unprecedented, attracting great interest from the materials science and mathematics communities.
+This significantly elevated the standing of the Center, receiving favorable evaluations, such as "remarkable progress beyond expectation."
+Such mathematics-materials science collaboration at an institutional level is unprecedented, attracting great interest from the materials science and mathematics communities.
 AIMR has both prepared a world-leading research environment and strengthened its partnership network with world-leading overseas institutions.
 Thus AIMR functions as a hub for international joint research and global brain circulation.
-The facts above and the descriptions below indicate that AIMR has already achieved "World Premier Status".
+Based on these facts the WPI Program Committee concluded that AIMR has already achieved "World Premier Status" in FY2014 Follow-up Report.